Thane Family Court – Mutual Consent Divorce, Court Naka

 Jurisdiction follows where you currently reside, where you last lived together, or where the marriage was solemnized — whichever applies.
 Since the marriage was solemnized in Thane, you can file at Thane Family Court on that basis.
 If your current residence is in Kalyan, you can also file at the Kalyan Taluka Court.
 Either basis is valid.
 We recommend filing where the wife currently resides, as it is the most straightforward to substantiate with current address proof.
 We confirm the correct basis before any drafting begins.

 Jurisdiction is established on your current Thane residence — your husband's Dubai posting does not affect this.
 The petition and all documentation are prepared entirely remotely.
-Your husband will need to execute a notarised and apostilled Special Power of Attorney through the Indian Consulate or an authorised notary in the UAE.
+Your husband will need to execute a notarised Special Power of Attorney attested through the Indian Consulate in the UAE — the UAE is not a Hague Convention country, so Indian Embassy attestation is required rather than an apostille.
 For court appearances, video conferencing may be permitted at the judge's discretion.
 We have handled Thane cases for clients in Dubai, Abu Dhabi, Qatar, Saudi Arabia, the UK, and the US, and structure them from the outset to minimise required travel to India.

 Yes — and this is one of the most important clauses to draft carefully.
 A joint home loan creates a shared liability that does not dissolve automatically with a divorce decree.
 The settlement must specify who retains the property, who services the EMIs going forward, whether the other spouse's name is to be removed from the title and loan, and on what timeline.
-Leaving it vague — or using language like "as mutually agreed" — is the most common cause of post-decree disputes in Thane cases, where a significant share of couples own property with active home loans.
-We draft this clause in precise, enforceable terms.
+The bank's consent is required for any co-borrower removal — this step must be factored into the settlement, not left as a post-decree arrangement.
+Leaving it vague is the most common cause of post-decree disputes in Thane cases.

 In a straightforward mutual consent case at Thane, both spouses are typically required on two dates: the First Motion hearing and the Second Motion hearing.
 The mandatory counselling session also requires attendance — for NRI spouses, this may be arranged via video conferencing at judicial discretion.
 Interim listing dates and administrative notices are handled by the advocate without either party attending.
 Whether a waiver is sought or not, the total personal appearances remain the same — the gap between them is shorter if a waiver is granted.